 What you might not realize is that using vitamin C topically is most effective when paired with vitamin E. To understand why, you have to get down to the cellular level.

-Vitamin C is a water-soluble vitamin, whereas vitamin E is a fat-soluble vitamin.
-When formulated together, the vitamin E helps the vitamin C better penetrate the skin cells' lipid layer into water inside the cell, where it can work its antioxidant magic.
+Vitamin C is a water-soluble vitamin, whereas vitamin E is a fat-soluble5 vitamin.
+When formulated together6, the vitamin E helps the vitamin C better penetrate the skin cells' lipid layer into water inside the cell, where it can work its antioxidant magic.

 But that's not all: Vitamin C is a very unstable antioxidant, and it loses its free-radical-fighting power once it neutralizes a free radical.

 However, vitamin E is actually able to "hype" up vitamin C again so it can continue to fight oxidative stress for longer.

 If you can tolerate it, use a topical retinol or retinol alternative.

 Topical retinols work by increasing the rate at which your skin cells reproduce and cycle out7.
 Essentially it takes that 27-day cycle and shortens it.
 This helps the skin, making it look younger, brighter, and healthier.

 It also helps those with blemishes, as increasing the turnover rate of cells means they are less likely to get stuck in pores.
 (This is also why there's a lengthy "adjustment period" of retinol—your skin needs to get used to its new turnover cycle.)